edcsu/udacity-capstone-project/README.md

-# Serverless TODO
+# Serverless TWEET

-To implement this project, you need to implement a simple TODO application using AWS Lambda and Serverless framework.
-Search for all comments starting with the `TODO:` in the code to find the placeholders that you need to implement.
+To implement this project, you need to implement a simple TWEET application using AWS Lambda and Serverless framework.
+Search for all comments starting with the `TWEET:` in the code to find the placeholders that you need to implement.

-# Functionality of the application
+## Functionality of the application

-This application will allow creating/removing/updating/fetching TODO items.
-Each TODO item can optionally have an attachment image.
-Each user only has access to TODO items that he/she has created.
+This application will allow creating/removing/updating/fetching TWEET items.
+Each TWEET item can optionally have an attachment image.
+Each user only has access to TWEET items that he/she has created.

-# TODO items
+## TWEET items

-The application should store TODO items, and each TODO item contains the following fields:
+The application should store TWEET items, and each TWEET item contains the following fields:

 * `todoId` (string) - a unique id for an item
 * `createdAt` (string) - date and time when an item was created
-* `name` (string) - name of a TODO item (e.g. "Change a light bulb")
+* `name` (string) - name of a TWEET item (e.g. "Change a light bulb")
 * `dueDate` (string) - date and time by which an item should be completed
 * `done` (boolean) - true if an item was completed, false otherwise
-* `attachmentUrl` (string) (optional) - a URL pointing to an image attached to a TODO item
+* `attachmentUrl` (string) (optional) - a URL pointing to an image attached to a TWEET item

-You might also store an id of a user who created a TODO item.
+You might also store an id of a user who created a TWEET item.

 ## Prerequisites